abenfield/SPOSE/README.md

 # jhs-fizz
-jhs-fizz is a POS solution.
+jhs-fizz is a POS solution created by Austin Benfield developed for Joplin High School's Fusion.
 # Objectives:
-- Create a POS solution.
+- TBA
+# How To Use
+- TBA